ablab/spades/docs/output.md

 `>NODE_3_length_237403_cov_243.207`
 Here `3` is the number of the contig/scaffold, `237403` is the sequence length in nucleotides and `243.207` is the k-mer coverage for the last (largest) k value used.
 Note that the k-mer coverage is always lower than the read (per-base) coverage.

 In general, SPAdes uses two techniques for joining contigs into scaffolds.
 First one relies on read pairs and tries to estimate the size of the gap separating contigs.
-The second one relies on the assembly graph: e.g. if two contigs are separated by a complex tandem repeat, that cannot be resolved exactly, contigs are joined into scaffold with a fixed gap size of 100 bp.
+The second one relies on the assembly graph: e.g. if two contigs are separated by a complex tandem repeat that cannot be resolved exactly, contigs are joined into a scaffold with a fixed gap size of 100 bp.
 Contigs produced by SPAdes do not contain N symbols.

 ## Assembly graph formats